EricMFink/CauseLawyering/_pages/syllabus.md

 Each student will be the lead discussant for one class session during the term.
 This will include a short (2-3 pages) memo summarizing the assigned reading and suggesting questions for discussion.

-You should a copy of your memo to me by email, no later than 9:00 am on the day of class. at least 24 hours in advance.
+You should a copy of your memo to me by email, no later than 9:00 am on the day of class.
 I will share the memo with the rest of the class.

 ### Paper & Presentation